vtsykun/packeton/docs/usage/migrate.md

-# Migrate from Packagist.com Satis
+# Migrate from Packagist.com / Satis

-Packeton import provide interface to fast mass import all private packages from your onw composer repository, like Satis/Packagist. also you may use oauth2 integration to import all packages from your VCS hosting
+Packeton import provide interface to fast mass import all private packages from your own composer repository, like Satis/Packagist. also you may use oauth2 integration to import all packages from your VCS hosting

 [![import](../img/import.png)](../img/import.png)